 Health Law & Policy

 International Products Liability

-Dr. Fazal Khan joined the University of Georgia School of Law in the fall of 2006 specializing in health law.
-Khan teaches Health Law & Policy, Bioethics, Public Health Law and International Products Liability.
+Dr. Fazal Khan joined Georgia Law in the fall of 2006.
+Specializing in health law, Khan teaches Health Law & Policy, Bioethics, Public Health Law and International Products Liability.

 Recent publications include "Preserving Human Potential As Freedom: A Framework For Regulating Epigenetic Harms" (Health Matrix, 2010) and "Ensuring Government Accountability During Public Health Emergencies" (Harvard Law and Policy Review, 2010).

-He earned his bachelor's degree from the University of Chicago and his medical (M.D.) and legal (J.D.) degrees from the Medical Scholars Program at the University of Illinois at Urbana-Champaign.
+He earned his bachelor's degree from the University of Chicago and his medical and legal degrees from the Medical Scholars Program at the University of Illinois at Urbana-Champaign.

-Genomics Unbound: the Bright Future of Genetic Testing and Therapy in Light of Prometheus, Nev.
-L. J. (forthcoming 2012) (with L. Kessler).
+Genomics Unbound: the Bright Future of Genetic Testing and Therapy in Light of Prometheus, 13 Nev.
+L. J. 668 (2013) (with L. Kessler).

 Verify, Then Trust: How to Legalize Off-Label Marketing by Drug Companies, 117 Penn St. L. Rev. 407 (2012) (with J. Holloway).

 Data Bank Information Needs Careful Interpretation, 55 American Medical News 23 (2012).

 Combating Obesity through the Built Environment: Is There a Clear Path to Success?, 39 J.L.
 Med. & Ethics 387 (2011)